Zahid-BM/fruits-valley-full-stack-with-mern-client/README.md

 # About this site

-This is a fullstack React SPA website with Fully Performing CRUD operations.
-This site is made by myself for assignment 11.
+This is a full stack website with Fully Performing CRUD operations with MERN stack and made by myself.

 ## Key points of the website

-* A full stack project with MERN
 * Fully performing CRUD operation
 * Firebase authentication
 * Social login alongside email and password